 MayesTelles PLLC is starting a series on a topic that has gained increased visibility in recent years – a topic that has become a major problem on Arizona college campuses.
 That issue is sexual assault or “date rape” in some senses of the term.

-The U.S. Department of Justice recently reported that sexual assault statistics on college campuses has been historically “grossly underestimated.”
+The U.S. Department of Justice recently reported that sexual assault statistics on college campuses have historically been “grossly underestimated.”
 The DOJ estimated that as many as 20% of college females and males would be raped before they graduate from college.
 Other figures put college rape statistics at an average of 3% of students per academic year, including summers and holiday breaks.

 - 20-25% of coeds will be raped at some point during their college education (5 calendar years).